jsfez/malt-freelance-rating-extension/README.md

 - Create a new hunting list and add target skills for smart data overview
 - 1-click to add _Monique S._ in my hunting list
-- Clicks on _Paul Michigan_ status button to set his status to "Freelance refusal".
+- Clicks on _Paul Michigan_ status button to set his status to "Freelance refusal"

 ## Screenshots